tintildev/Learn_Java/README.md

 With this repository I would like to improve my Java skills.
 I'm learning with the Java Roadmap from roadmap.sh and trying to implement my own projects on the topics.

 - Java
+- Basics, Serialization, Networking, Streams ...
-- Swing, AWT, JavaFX
+- GUI, Swing, AWT, JavaFX
 - JUnit
-- Maven, Gradle
+- Build Tools, Maven, Gradle
-- Spring, Spark
+- Web, Spring, Spark

 ### Projects